Destroyer-official/Destroyer_P2P/README.md

 To thwart eavesdroppers attempting to deduce information from encrypted traffic patterns, the system employs multi-faceted obfuscation strategies:

 - **Dynamic Byte-Level Padding**: Before entering the Double Ratchet encryption pipeline, `secure_p2p.py` injects a variable amount of random padding (0-15 bytes, plus a 1-byte length indicator) into each message.
 This initial randomization diversifies the plaintext size before it encounters the more substantial overheads of the Double Ratchet.
 - **Uniform Ciphertext Profile via Protocol Overheads**: The Double Ratchet protocol itself, with its requisite headers (often including ephemeral public keys for ratchet steps) and large FALCON-1024 signatures (approximately 1270 bytes for authenticating each message), naturally standardizes the final ciphertext size.
 This means that short user messages, system heartbeats, or even moderately sized communications tend to produce encrypted packets of a broadly similar length (e.g., ~1350-1420 bytes).
-This inherent property significantly complicates attempts to differentiate message types or infer content length based purely on observed network packet sizes.
+This inherent property significantly complicates attempts to differentiate message types or infer content length based purely on observed ciphertext sizes.
 - **Encrypted Heartbeats & Control Messages**: System-level messages, such as keepalives, are also fully encrypted, rendering them indistinguishable from actual user data on the wire.

 ### 🔄 Double Ratchet Enhancement: Next-Generation Secure Messaging Core